nlhomme/Codingame/README.md

 # Codingame
-Resolution of challenges using Swift on codingame.com
+Resolution of challenges with Swift on codingame.com